Conium: Toxicity

 All species of Conium are highly toxic to humans, many other mammals, and birds (in larger doses).
 Virtually all parts of the plant are poisonous to humans, and consumption of any part of the plant can cause poisoning.
 In most cases, poisoning occurs from a misidentification of the plant as an edible species, such as C. maculatum root with wild parsnips or its leaves with parsley.

 Effects on humans and other animals

 Conium maculatum is especially known to be dangerous to pregnant and breast-feeding females and in children, where poisoning has occurred by consuming small amounts of C. maculatum.
 An overdose of Conium maculatum can typically produce paralysis, with a toxic dose causing loss of speech followed by inhibited respiratory function and, later, death.
-This plant species and others in the Conium genus are also toxic in larger mammals, including bovine, equestrian, and other domestic animals.
+This plant species and others in the Conium genus are also toxic in larger mammals, including cattle, horses, and other domestic animals.
 They are also known to cause birth defects in domesticated animals.
 Birds do not appear to be affected as severely when consuming these seeds of these plants, but they can also be poisoned in larger doses.